 Female health issues

 Female health issues, such as incontinence, diastasis recti (abdominal muscle separation), or pelvic organ prolapse, are among the last personal health taboos.
 The stigma attached makes 75% of women with incontinence suffer in silence.
 Those that do seek help take on average 6.5 years 10 to do so.
 This seriously impacts mental health, doubling the risk of postnatal depression.
-Suffer ers can experience humiliation, fear and anxiety over becoming incontinent in public and distress at others finding out.
-It can also cause loss of sleep and sexual dysfunction.
+Sufferers may feel humiliation, shame or anxiety about becoming incontinent in public and distress at others finding out.

 Commenting on the impact that physical health conditions can have on women’s mental health, Annie Belasco, Head of PR, Fundraising and Helpline at PANDAS Foundation, said:

 “As a charity specialising in postnatal and antenatal depression, we understand that the physical demands of pregnancy, birth and motherhood can have a serious impact on women’s mental health.
 ‘Baby blues’ can be a dangerous assumption of low mood and changing behaviour after having a baby and it is important to raise awareness around this issue, and the physical symptoms that can often be linked to these low moods.
 We know how closely physical and mental health are linked and that’s why campaigns like MUTU System’s 30 Day Challenge, which encourage mums to take time to care for themselves, are so important.”

 In addition to the impact bladder weakness can have on women’s mental health, it is also a costly condition to live with.
 Women with bladder weakness spend on average £548* a year on sanitary items to deal with the symptoms.